-All dedicated ICE detention facilities must:
+All dedicated ICE detention facilities8 must:

-- ➤ Comply with the provisions of their relevant ICE contract or service agreement. - Comply with the ICE national detention standards applicable to the facility, generally PBNDS 2011. - Comply with the CDC's Interim Guidance on Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention Facilities.(Attachment F). - ➤ Follow ICE's March 27, 2020 Memorandum to Detention Wardens and Superintendents on COVID-19 Action Plan Revision 1, and subsequent updates (Attachment G). - ➤ Report all confirmed and suspected COVID-19 cases to the local ERO Field Office Director (or designee), Field Medical Coordinator, and local health department immediately. - ➤ Evaluate all new admissions within five days of entering ICE custody to determine whether the detainees fall within the populations identified by the CDC as potentially being at higher risk for serious illness from COVID-19 and/or the subclasses certified in Fraihat v.
-ICE, --- F. Supp.
-3d ---, 2020 WL 1932570 (C.D.
+- > Comply with the provisions of their relevant ICE contract or service agreement. - ➤ Comply with the ICE national detention standards applicable to the facility according to the contract, generally PBNDS 2011. - Comply with the CDC's Interim Guidance on Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention Facilities.
+(Attachment F). - ➤ Follow ICE's March 27, 2020 Memorandum to Detention Wardens and Superintendents on COVID-19 Action Plan Revision 1, and subsequent updates (Attachment G). - ➤ Report all confirmed and suspected COVID-19 cases to the local ERO Field Office Director and Deputy Field Office Director (or their designees), Field Medical Coordinator, and local health department immediately. - Evaluate all new admissions within five days of entering ICE custody to determine whether the detainees fall within the populations identified by the CDC as being at increased risk for severe illness9 from COVID-19 and/or the subclasses certified in Fraihat v.
+ICE,445 F. Supp.
+3d 709 (C.D.
 Cal.
-Apr.
-20, 2020), and notify the local ERO Field Office Director (or designee) and the Field Medical Coordinator, as well as the detainee and his or her counsel, as soon as practicable, but in no case more than twelve hours of determining whether the detainee meets the criteria.
-These populations and subclasses include: - Older Adults (55 plus);
+2020), and notify the local ERO Field Office Director and Deputy Field Office Director (or their designees) and the Field Medical Coordinator, as well as the detainee, as soon as practicable, but in no case more than twelve hours of determining whether the detainee meets the criteria.
+The local ERO Field Office will notify the detainee's counsel.
+These populations and subclasses include: